Explore Breathtaking Trails: Hiking in Ouray

 Ridgway River Trail (Dennis Weaver Memorial Park)

-Difficulty: Easiest Distance: 0.6–2.0 miles (variable; many access points) Elevation gain: Minimal Type: Out-and-back / riverside stroll Typical time: 20–45 minutes for short walks; 60+ minutes for extended strolls
+Typical time: 20–45 minutes for short walks; 60+ minutes for extended strolls

-Overview / Highlights A relaxed, level path following the Uncompahgre River through Ridgway’s park system—shaded cottonwoods, fishing access points, meadows, benches, and picnic areas.
+Overview / Highlights: A relaxed, level path following the Uncompahgre River through Ridgway’s park system—shaded cottonwoods, fishing access points, meadows, benches, and picnic areas.
 Excellent for families, dog walkers, bikers, photographers, and anyone wanting an easy nature outing.

 What to expect • Mostly level, well-maintained hard-top, gravel, or compacted-dirt paths • Multiple entry points and loop options • Very customizable distance